Ōta, Tokyo: Former operations

-Namco, best known for video game franchises such as Pac-Man, Galaxian, and Ace Combat, were headquartered in Ota.
+Namco, best known for video game franchises such as Pac-Man, Galaxian, and Ace Combat, was headquartered in Ota.
 The company moved its operations there in 1985, using the funds generated from the successful Family Computer port of Xevious to fund the construction of its office.
 The building was taken over by Namco Bandai Games after it absorbed Namco in 2006, and later by an unrelated Namco company that focused on video arcades and theme parks.
 The newer Namco company moved out of the building in 2014 and it was demolished two years later.

 Prior to the merger with Japan Airlines, Japan Air System had its headquarters at Haneda Airport in Ōta.

 In 2000 All Nippon Airways was headquartered by Tokyo International Airport in Ōta.
 In 2002 Air Nippon was headquartered on the fifth floor of the Utility Center Building (ユーティリティセンタービル, Yūtiriti Sentā Biru) at Haneda Airport in Ōta.
 The ANA subsidiary Air Nippon Network was also based at the airport.

 Before its dissolution, Galaxy Airlines was headquartered in the ARC Building on the airport grounds.

 Sega and its parent company Sega Sammy Holdings, best known for its Sonic the Hedgehog franchise, was originally headquartered in Ōta.
 However, Sega Sammy Holdings announced in April 2017 that it would relocate its head office functions and domestic subsidiaries to Shinagawa-ku by January 2018.
 This was to consolidate scattered head office functions including Sega Sammy Holdings, Sammy Corporation, Sega Holdings, Sega Games, Atlus, Sammy Network, and Dartslive.
 After the relocation to Shinagawa was complete, Sega's previous headquarters in Ōta was later sold in February 2019 and will likely be torn down.

 Gakken was headquartered in Ōta from 1962 until 2008 when they moved their headquarters to Shinagawa.